diku-dk/futhark-website/performance.rst

 It is a bit of a curiosity that Futhark is a *constant* amount slower than the Rodinia implementation (about 5-6ms), no matter the dataset size.
-One likely reason is that Futhark also measures the cost allocating intermediate arrays, which is not the case for the Rodinia implementation.
+One likely reason is that Futhark also measures the cost of allocating intermediate arrays, which is not the case for the Rodinia implementation.